GabrielDornelles/Image-processing/README.md

 First of all we'll load an  image, I'll be using bmp images because its header is quite simple.

-First we'll create a pointer of type FILE, this is commonly called stream in C, you open files you are responsable of writing properly there.
+First we'll create a pointer of type FILE, this is commonly called stream in C, you open files and you are responsable of writing properly here.
 ```c
 int main(){
     FILE *stream;